rehierl/node-tree-outliner/2-1-extensions/0-2-end-marker-nodes.md

 defined to be empty (i.e. have no descendants).

 Note that it is not possible to define that the descendants of end-marker nodes must be treated as inactive nodes.
-That is, because type-1 sectioning nodes may very well be tagged with the end-marker role.
+That is because type-1 sectioning nodes may very well be tagged with the end-marker role.